hoangsvit/eplus.dev/cm0afxdpy00060alca7xa6kms.md

 Verify the resources created by Terraform:

-2. In the Navigation menu navigate to **Network services** &gt; **Load Balancing**.
+2. In the Navigation menu navigate to **Network services** > **Load Balancing**.

 3. Wait until you see the green checkmark in the Backends column.

 4. Click on **ml-bk-ml-mig-bkt-s-lb** load balancer and check the details.

 ![Load Balancer Frontend listing the available details, including the various protocols, hosts, and path rules.](https://cdn.qwiklabs.com/qQJmbqMRX0tkIC7Y7NMu0DTD7I6KAEg89WJV2dLA4u0%3D align="left")

 ![Load Balancer Backend listing the backend services and bucktes, each include items such as Type, Zone, and Capacity.](https://cdn.qwiklabs.com/6uEToq0a6IAMTjlqiRbnyK299HzfLSfXDby5sZTEMVY%3D align="left")

 5. Run the following to get the external URL:

 ```apache